josephine-c/Rails_Assessment/README.md

 **3. Describe the project you will be conducting and how your App will address the needs.**

 The web App we are designing and developing is called Shopperoo.
 This is a two-sided marketplace, built using Ruby on Rails with PostgreSQL database and deployed on Heroku.
 Shopperoo is designed to list the products of small boutique stores, allowing Shopperoo users to purchase their desired items from those listed on the App.
 Users are able to both make purchases (i.e. listings) and work as a shopper/courier (i.e. buy's items from the stores and delivers them to the purchaser) for a fee.
-The Shopperoo App features cart, checkout..

-Describe the project The actual features in the app – cart and check out )(what the project is about, how you fix the issue) will you be conducting and how. your App will address the needs.
-More detail about q1 -
+The Shopperoo App features cart, checkout, list creation and list fulfilment.
+This deals with the needs of users that we identified when coming up with the idea for this app.

 **4. Describe the network infrastructure the App may be based on.**

-How people are connecting to it – heorku – internet – https -over the internet and web server that’s running.
-Connecting to db and how it does it
-We want to build an app similar in application to UberEats where there is a selection of an item and a delivery time if within the store hours.
-Thus the network infrastructure the App may be based on would be a website app that is built using Ruby on Rails and deployed on Heroku.
-Stretch goals would implement Geoloction APIs (for store locations and tracking deliveries).
+Our app will be hosted on heroku.
+The app was deployed to Heroku through Git.
+We are taking advantage of the managed SQL database, Postgresql.

+Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.

+The app is run inside dynos.
+A dyno being a virtualized Unix container that contains your application.
+The way that denos are run and deployed allows for scalability.

+In future we would like to include geolocating and directions for ease of use.

 **5. Identify and describe the software to be used in your App.**

-Rails: Development framework, used to scaffold and provide inbuilt functionality.
-Faker: Provide test data to allow for seeding of database.
-Devise: Used for authentication and verification of users on creation, editing and application access.
-Stripe: Used to handle transactions and avoid storring sensative data.
-Ultrahook: Allows for testing of webhooks send by stripe forwarding any information to localhost.
-cypress: Automatic testing to ensure the application is working correctly.

 #### Ruby-On-Rails
 * Rails is a model–view–controller (MVC) framework, providing default structures for a database, a web service, and web pages.
+Used to scaffold and provide inbuilt functionality.

 #### Faker - GEM
 * [Faker - github link.](https://github.com/stympy/faker)